ClarkeCodes/programmeerproject/REPORT.md

 For all of this, the challenge was to keep focusing on improving the elements that I already had, and not to get hung up on ideas for new features.

 ## 4. Decisions
 Looking back on my process, I think changing the focus of my website from depression in The Netherlands to depression and suicide worldwide was the right decision.
 My website is a lot more cohesive and really tells a story.
-If I did have more time, though, I would already have a list of improvements ready.
-I would want the country name to be displayed next to the line graph when you click on the world map, I would link the line graph to the world map by highlighting a country if you click on a line.
-There are many other small improvements, but I think it's a process that can probably go on endlessly.
-In the end, I'm definitely satisfied with my final project.
+If I did have more time, though, I already have a list of improvements ready.
+Two main things are that I would want the country name to be displayed next to the line graph when you click on the world map, and that I would wrap the country names that you see when hovering over the line graph.
+Now they sometimes get cut off.
+I think finding improvements can be an endless process, since there are always ways to make things better.
+However, overall I am very satisfied with my final product, since it definitely achieves the goal I had in mind.